Newly Diagnosed with Parkinsons?

 If you are newly diagnosed with Parkinson's Disease, you may be feeling overwhelmed and not know where to turn.
 You are not alone.
 We encourage you to connect with someone else in your local Parkinson's community.
 It may help to talk to someone else going through the same thing.
 Some newly diagnosed people want to join a support group right away and others won't even consider it.
-Don't hesitate to contact us and we can put you in touch with someone to talk to, either in a group or one on one.
-We are not doctors or therapists, but people with Parkinson's and we are all in the same fight.
-There are things you may be able to do to fight back and live better in spite of your PD.
+When you are ready, there are many programs and services available to you.
+You don't have to do it by yourself and there are things you may be able to do to fight back and live better in spite of your PD.
 The information below highlights some of the things you can do to take charge of your health and live well with Parkinson's.